ONSdigital/eq-questionnaire-runner/README.md

 ## Deployment with [Concourse](https://concourse-ci.org/)

-To deploy this application with concourse, you must have a Kubernetes cluster already provisioned and be logged in to a Concourse instance that has access to the cluster.
+To deploy this application with Concourse, you must have a Kubernetes cluster already provisioned and be logged in to a Concourse instance that has access to the cluster.

 ### Deploying credentials